Child Death

 2024-0671 5 Dec 2024 East London

-London Borough of Newham Social Work England Department of Health and Social Care +1 more
+Department of Health and Social Care London Borough of Newham National Police Air Service +1 more

-Concerns summary The National Police Air Service discounted a critical heat signature during a search.
+Concerns summary (AI summary) The National Police Air Service discounted a critical heat signature during a search.
 London Borough of Newham's child services demonstrated unprofessional, hostile behaviour, poor management, inadequate supervision, and substandard note-keeping, risking sub-optimal care for vulnerable individuals.

 Alfie Hinton